Photo credit: Justin Katigbak for Disabled and Here

 In 2015, she received her Master of Arts degree in Conflict Resolution at Portland State University with the project titled, “Comedy as a Platform for Marginalized Voices: Asian American Women and the Disoriented Comedy Showcase”.
 She is a 2017 recipient of the Golden Spot Award Residency, a curated artist-in-residency program with Caldera Arts, and has received funding from the Regional Arts and Culture Council.

 In 2018 she released the pilot for “Gabby Antonio Smashes the Imperialist, White Supremacist, Capitalist Patriarchy!” or “Gabby Smashes” for short, which received praise from Willamette Week as “One of the Most Realistic Representations of Portland Yet.”
-Season one of Gabby Smashes, 4 episodes total, is set to release in 2022.
+Season one of Gabby Smashes, 4 episodes total, is now available to stream online at gabbysmashes.com.

-In her free time, she spends time with family and friends, people watching at cafes, and playing with her corgi, Bao.
-She currently lives in Anaheim, CA (the OC).
+In her free time, she spends time with family and friends, people-watching at cafes, and playing with her corgi, Bao.
+She currently lives in Portland, OR.
 Follow her on Instagram at @bgdecolonized.